-С. Interview
+C. Interview

 As an applicant's name approaches the top of the Waiting List, an interview will be scheduled.
 All members of the applicant household must attend the interview.
-Two Foon Lok West Resident Selection Criteria Page 16 of 46 Version 06/2021 TCAC & PBV failures to schedule and/or attend an agreed-upon time for an interview will be grounds for denial.
+Two failures to schedule and/or attend an agreed-upon time for an interview will be grounds for denial.
 For applicants with limited English proficiency, language assistance can be requested.
 Please make a request at least three business days prior to the interview.

 During the interview, the applicant household will be asked to update the information on their original application.
 All sources of income and assets must be disclosed.
 During the interview, all items on the application will be discussed and confirmed, and third-party verification of each factor will be attempted, per HUD and IRS regulations and procedures.
 Until all items are verified, eligibility cannot be determined, nor any housing offered.
-Third party verification includes original or authentic documents generated by a third party source that are dated within 120 days from the date of receipt by the owner, verification forms sent by the owner directly to the source and returned to the owner through mail, email, or fax, and oral verification.
+Third party verification includes original or authentic documents generated by a thirdparty source that are dated within 120 days from the date of receipt by the owner, verification forms sent by the owner directly to the source and returned to the owner through mail, email, or fax, and oral verification.

-Eligibility for housing can only be confirmed after all sources of income, assets, household composition, etc., which may have any bearing on the rent that is paid or subsidy received, are verified.
+Eligibility for housing can only be confirmed after all sources of income, assets, household composition, etc., which may have any bearing on the rent that is paid, or subsidy received, are verified.